What Is Click-Through Rate & Why CTR Is Important

 If you have a:

-- High CTR, users are finding your ad to be highly relevant.
+- High CTR: Users are finding your ad to be highly relevant.

-- Low CTR, users are finding your ad to be less relevant.
+- Low CTR: Users are finding your ad to be less relevant.

 The ultimate goal of any PPC campaign is to get qualified users to come to your website and perform a desired action (e.g., make a purchase, fill out a lead or contact form, download a spec sheet).

-CTR is the first step in the process to improving your ad’s relevancy and generating those desired actions.
+CTR is the first step in the process of improving your ad’s relevancy and generating those desired actions.

-What Is a Good CTR?
+What Is A Good CTR?

-So what’s a good click-through rate?
+So, what’s a good click-through rate?
 Clients ask me this all the time.

 The answer, as with many things in PPC, is “it depends.”